 Traveling offers a chance to experience something new while decompressing from a hectic, professional schedule.

 While it's never been easier to book a trip than it is today, that doesn't mean it's entirely seamless.
-Whether you're looking for help managing logistics or travel advice about a particular area, here are seven LA-based travel tech companies designed with wanderers in mind.
+Whether you're looking for help managing logistics or travel advice about a particular area, here are eight LA-based travel tech companies designed with wanderers in mind.

 Whether you're looking for a destination off the beaten path or a advice about a particular restaurant in town, it can be hard to get travel tips if you're not speaking directly with someone who knows the lay of the land.
 Trippy is a community of travel enthusiasts who have banded together to help each other travel more efficiently.